Rad-wane/FreeCodeCamp-certification-projects/Demographic-data-analyzer/README.md

 * What country has the highest percentage of people that earn >50K and what is that percentage?
 * Identify the most popular occupation for those who earn >50K in India.

-Use the starter code in the file `demographic_data_anaylizer`.
-Update the code so all variables set to "None" are set to the appropriate calculation or code.
-Round all decimals to the nearest tenth.
+### Testing

 Unit tests are written for you under `test_module.py`.

-### Development

-For development, you can use `main.py` to test your functions.
-Click the "run" button and `main.py` will run.

-### Testing

-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.

 ### Dataset Source